ishine/SpectralResonance/README.md

 * has alot of algorithms for making sounds

 # Aquila
-* has some useful stuff in it
+* has some useful stuff in it but it's not pro

 # Qm-DSP
-* Has all these algorithms we can try to use
+* Has all these algorithms that will be cool

 # Aubio
 * It is similar to Qm-DSP but has source/sink and more useable